-Interviews with medical and mental health staff confirm that emergency medical and mental health services is provided to an inmate who alleges sexual abuse.
+There were three allegations of sexual abuse in the past 12 months.
+Of these, all were seen by medical or mental health staff for services.
+Interviews with medical and mental health staff confirm that emergency medical and mental health services are provided to an inmate who alleges sexual abuse.
 The services provided are based on professional judgement along with any other practitioner's orders (such as from the hospital).
-Interviews with staff confirm that they protect a victim and immediately take them to the medical clinic if a medical staff is on call.
+Interviews with staff confirm that they would protect a victim and immediately take them to the medical clinic if a medical staff is on call.
 Additionally, the policy and interviews confirmed that all victims of sexual abuse where it was reported within a time frame that allows for the collection of evidence would be taken to Rhode Island Hospital.